lbain/lucybain/source/blog/2014/09-30-prototypal-inheritance.md

   // attribute, which is set to true
 ```

-There's a longer explaination from [Mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Inheritance_and_the_prototype_chain).
+There’s a longer explaination from [Mozilla](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Inheritance_and_the_prototype_chain).